Tourism research statistics

 - convention centre activity

-The period covered by these tables varies from two to 20 years depending on the data available.
 For further explanation of terms used in the tables, please see the concepts and definitions section.

 All data is available as an Excel (XLSX) file.